catgoose/vue-goto-definition.nvim/README.md

 | ![goto definition for function in same .vue file](https://github.com/catgoose/vue-goto-definition.nvim/blob/screenshots/loclist_samefile.png) |
 | :-------------------------------------------------------------------------------------------------------------------------------------------: |
 |                                    _Using the default goto definition for a symbol in the same .vue file_                                     |

+Another issue with Volar LSP is that since it uses typescript LSP, when `vim.lsp.buf.definition` is called it requests definitions from both volar and tsserver.
+Since the two LSP can return different results, the consequences can be unpredictable.

+## The Solution

+`vue-got-definition` waits a debounce period (configurable in opts) before processing definitions.
+This allows Volar and tsserver time to return definitions.

 `vue-goto-definition` overrides `vim.lsp.buf.definition` to attempt to filter the location list and decide the best source for a symbol's definition.